EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

 So it appeared as if we ran into some sort of safety valve that was meant to bail out before too many directories were opened.
-A strange error to suddenly have appear (this client's Postgres worked just fine a few days ago - luckily, this was not on a production system!).
+A strange error to suddenly have appear (this client’s Postgres worked just fine a few days ago—luckily, this was not on a production system!).

 The client was using Postgres 8.3.
 In version 9.1, the source code was changed to give